BlockchainInstituteChi/jwttools/readme.md

 This repo can be installed as a composer module from the master branch.

 At this time, there are no required constructor arguments.
 See the examples branch of this repo for detailed code.

+If you are in a constrained environment such as wordpress, where http calls must be made in a particular way, then you can instantiate the tools using a local httpCaller function.
+This is shown in the examples, but it not mandatory as it will default to a private function within the library if not.

 ## Functionality